Digital-Preservation-Finland/knowledge-base/docs/database/application_vnd.openxmlformats-officedocument.wordprocessingml.document/libreoffice/E-ltstringvalue-assertion-string-void-failed/index.rst

 Analysis
 ========

-A bug in a LibreOffice software.
-The problem is fixed since LibreOffice 7.2.0: https://bugs.documentfoundation.org/show_bug.cgi?id=79069
+['A bug in a LibreOffice software.
+The problem is fixed since LibreOffice 7.2.0: https://bugs.documentfoundation.org/show_bug.cgi?id=79069']

 Is it a bug in the validating software? - yes